Bearing

 -directed digraphs

-Any ordinary node in a network with directed bearing links needs to have at least
+Any ordinary node in a framework with directed bearing links needs to have at least

 However, we insert the implicit links among anchor nodes to obtain the grounded graph.
 Furthermore, the existence of one anchor node rules out translation.
 If there is only one anchor node, then scaling is still allowed.
 This means that